| The

 life would change, but I had no idea how much or the direction

 it would take.
+Our

 daughter, Deanna, was born after a difficult birth; I was